A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Introduction

 \section{Introduction}

-Machine learning models are used in a wide variety of applications such as image classification, speech recognition and self-driving vehicles.
-The models employed in these applications can achieve a very high training time accuracy by training on a large number of samples.
-However, they can fail spectacularly to make trustworthy predictions on data coming from the test distribution with some unknown shifts from the training distribution~\cite{arjovsky2019invariant,shen2020stable}.
-As the learning model never sees data from the target domain during training time due to the unknown shift, this leads to overfitting on training data and subsequently poor performance and generalization on test data.
-Thus, it becomes important for existing machine learning models to possess the ability of \emph{out-of-distribution} generalization under distribution shift~\cite{sun2019test,krueger2021out}.
+Machine learning models are used in a wide variety of applications, such as image classification, speech recognition, and self-driving vehicles.
+The models employed in these applications can achieve a very high training time accuracy but can fail spectacularly in making trustworthy predictions on test data.
+Thus, it becomes important for existing machine learning models to be adversarially robust to avoid poor performance and have better generalization on test data.
+Our contribution in this work encompasses both the \emph{computational/optimization} and \emph{statistical/generalization} aspects of adversarial training for various supervised and unsupervised learning problems.

-The problem of out-of-distribution generalization can also be seen through an adversarial lens.
-It is now a well-known phenomena~\cite{szegedy2013intriguing,goodfellow2014explaining} in the machine learning community that an adversary can easily force machine learning models to make bad predictions with high confidence by simply adding some perturbation to the input data.
-Robustness to such adversarial attacks remains a serious challenge for researchers.
-Recently, the field of adversarial training~\cite{huang2015learning,shaham2015understanding,madry2017towards}, i.e., preparing models for adversarial attack during the training time, has started making initial inroads to tackle this challenge.